Bringing high-quality music into the home becomes a top priority for anyone.

 Passive Speakers’ Benefits

-- Easy Placement: Passive speakers have the advantage of being simple to install because there are fewer cords and your area will not be cluttered with unneeded cables.
+- Easy Placement: Passive speakers have the advantage of being simple to install because there are fewer cords and your area will not be cluttered with an unneeded speaker cable.

 - Upgrades are possible: With passive speakers, you can switch between external amplifiers instead of being compelled to use the built-in amplifier.